SM Megamall: Building C

-Building C is a recent addition to SM Megamall that houses office space on the upper levels of the carpark and a transport terminal, which includes an integrated bus terminal serving the north of Metro Manila including CAMANAVA, Quezon City and further to Bulacan and Calabarzon.
+Building C is a 11-storey mixed-use building that houses office spaces on the upper levels from the eight floor to the eleventh floor, which are entirely occupied by Concentrix; carpark spaces from the building's second level to the sixth level; and a transport terminal at the ground level, which includes an integrated bus terminal for point-to-point buses plying Batangas and Alabang and minibuses plying Binangonan, respectively.
+The terminal was previously served by city buses plying EDSA prior to the introduction of EDSA Busway system in 2020.
 Formerly Building A's open-parking facility, it is located near EDSA to the west of Building A and was opened on October 11, 2011.
 The building also contains the 1300 m2 DFA CO NCR-East, the first passport office of the Department of Foreign Affairs in Metro Manila which opened in August 2012.